 Need Help?
 We’re Here for You

 If you need some clarification on the subject of carrying medical equipment on board or have other questions related to the Delta policies, please contact them.
-Their staff is specifically prepared to help those passengers who experience any kind of accessibility issues.
+The professional staff assists passengers with their accessibility needs.

 - Call Delta Accessibility Assistance: 404-209-3434